-ISA considers data collection and the software it has developed to perform these services "On Site Physical Inventory" to be one of the two area of focus for our business.
+ISA considers data collection and the software it has developed to perform these services ON SITE PHYSICAL INVENTORYTM to be one of the two areas of focus for our business.
 It is the intent of ISA management to promote the software as the practical solution to the specific problems encountered during the data collection process for IT (Information Technology) assets.
 The promotion of the product and services will occur through marketing via industry trade show exhibition as well as mailings to a targeted audience.

 ISA competes for business based on the recommendations of the software vendors for whose product solutions our data collection software is compatible.
-At the present time, On Site Physical Inventory is compatible with two vendor's solution; VISTA500 by Aperture Technologies, Inc. and RACKWISE DCM by Visual Network Design.
+At the present time, ON SITE PHYSICAL INVENTORYTM is compatible with two vendor's solution; VISTA500 by Aperture Technologies, Inc. and RACKWISE DCM by Visual Network Design.
 ISA believes that its current pricing structure combined with the extensive number of data validation processes included in its product make it very competitive.
-In the recent trade show at which we exhibited in San Francisco, ISA was the only vendor offering a data collection solution.
+In a recent trade show at which we exhibited in San Francisco, ISA was the only vendor offering a data collection solution.
 The vast majority of data collection services in existence are focused on the retail industry.
 Of the competitors that we have been able to identify, our research has not produced any information that would lead us to believe that the competitors can provide the same level of quality services that ISA is capable of delivering with its software solution.

 Visual Network Design does not assign exclusive geographical areas to Value Added Resellers as this would limit the VAR's potential as it relates to the sale of software and services.
-ISA in now being actively engaged by Visual Network Design to deliver consulting services to its customers (solution installation, data load and training) and plans to offer a "turnkey" service to their clients in which ISA provides the IT asset data collection, Rackwise software installation, data import (using the data collected previously) and client training in the use of the Rackwise software.
+ISA in now being actively engaged by Visual Network Design to deliver consulting services to its customers (solution installation, data load and training) and plans to offer a "turnkey" service to their clients in which ISA provides the IT asset data collection, RACKWISE DMC software installation, data import (using the data collected previously) and client training in the use of the RACKWISE DMC software.
 ISA is training an additional resource for this purpose and intends to make this resource exclusive to Visual Network Design.
 ISA and VND management has had several discussions regarding the role that ISA will play in supporting Visual Network Design's deployment of RACKWISE DCM.

-RESULTS OF OPERATIONS FOR THE THREE AND NINE MONTHS ENDED SEPTEMBER 30, 2008 AND 2007
+RESULTS OF OPERATIONS FOR THE THREE MONTHS ENDED MARCH 31, 2009 AND 2008